The Life and Death of Rasputin

 Rasputin's Influence on the Romanov's

-On August 12, 1904, an event took place which would determine the future course of the Romanov dynasty, their only son and heir to the throne Alexis was born.
-It was soon discovered after Alexei's birth he had hemophilia, a secret that Tsar Nicolas went to great to great lengths to keep from his people.
-Tsar Nicolas would consult with the finest doctors in Europe but nothing seemed to help his son.
+On August 12, 1904, an event took place which would dramatically determine the future course of the Romanov dynasty, their only son and heir to the throne Alexis was born.
+It was soon discovered after Alexei's birth he had hemophilia, a secret that Tsar Nicolas would go to great to great lengths to keep secret from his people.
+Mainly due to the fact that Alexei was his only son and the future leader of his empire.
+Tsar Nicolas would consult with the finest doctors in Europe but none of their treatments seemed to help his son.
 He was forced to find more non-conventional methods to help save his son's life.
-It was for this reason that Rasputin was brought in to help control young Alexei's bleeding.
-From the first time Rasputin met the child his condition dramatically improved.
+It was for this reason that Rasputin was brought in to help control young Alexei..
+From the first time Rasputin met the child his condition seemed to dramatically improved.

 The Montenegrin Princesses